 The front wing is less wide, making the car less sensitive to dirty air, and fits between the front wheels.
 By widening the car the rotating front and rear wheels have less aerodynamic interaction with the bodywork, making the aerodynamics less complex, reducing simulation costs and closing up the field.
 That causes closer competition and closer racing.

 Although the rear wing is lowered, which is a problem for the car behind, the wing elements are shallower so there is less dirty air produced.
 The curvy rear wing may seem like a styling exercise, but let me explain.
 Currently the regulations are defined with boxes, planes and lines.
 This makes for very boxy shapes that leads unnatural shapes like with the recent stepped noses.

 Let’s introduce curve driven design regulations, less arbitrary cut off points, more flowing and natural shapes.

-Tuvie has received “THOR Modular Smartphone” project from our ‘Submit A Design‘ feature, where we welcome our readers to submit their design/concept for publication.
+Tuvie has received “Echoes of a Nearby Future” project from our ‘Submit A Design‘ feature, where we welcome our readers to submit their design/concept for publication.